Izidor11/netflix-page/README.md

 I've used the create-react-app tool to set up our environment.

-To run the code cd into each individual folder and run the following commands:
+To run the code

 npm install

-will install all the libraries you'll need to get each Daily UI running.
+will install all the libraries you'll need

 npm start